Tolleshunt Major: Economy

 Tolleshunt Major is host to The Beckingham Business park which has a small number of businesses, ranging from a transport company to a sports equipment manufacturing company.
 There are no street lights, mains gas supply or bus service apart from a schools service in the village.

 The village has one public house called the Beckingham Bell which is situated in Beckingham Street.

 The village does have one small shop on Wicks Manor Farm situated in Tolleshunt Major which is owned by Howies & Sons.
 Wicks Manor Farm is a Local Essex farm which produces dry cured bacon, sausages, ham, gammons and pork.

 Other shops can be found in Tiptree which is about a ten-minute drive where large supermarkets can be found as well as fast food restaurants, newsagents, a post office, hair salons, doctors and pharmacists.
 Also in Tiptree is the jam factory owned by Wilkin & Sons Limited.

 Bigger shopping centres are at Chelmsford City about 30 minutes drive away and Colchester Town about 30 minutes away.

 Governance

-There are several elected representatives at different levels of government which act for Tolleshunt Major and the surrounding villages.
-There are two Tolleshunt D'arcy district councillors which represent the area at Maldon District Council.
-The current district councillors are Robert Long (Conservative Party (UK)) and Maddie Thompson (Conservative).
-The current MEPs are Vicky Ford (Conservative), Andrew Duff (Liberal Democrats), Stuart Agnew (UK Independence), Robert Sturdy (Conservative), Geoffrey Van Orden (Conservative), Richard Howitt (Labour) and David Campbell Bannerman (Conservative).
+There are three tiers of local government covering Tolleshunt Major, at parish, district, and county level: Tolleshunt Major Parish Council, Maldon District Council, and Essex County Council.
+The parish council meets at St Nicholas Hall.